ellisn19/salesforce-etl-json/README.md

 MIT

-Feel free to reach out if you want help adding features or improving security!
+Feel free to reach out if you want help adding features!